Skip to main content

 Custom data

-Custom data can be added to entities programmatically via a REST API or defined manually in the entity descriptor.
+Custom data can be defined manually in the entity descriptor, added to entities programmatically via a REST API, or sent through a webhook.

 Defining custom data

-There are a few ways you can add custom data to an entity, including the entity descriptor, a POST REST endpoint, and a simple webhook.
+There are a few ways you can add custom data to an entity: the entity descriptor, a POST REST endpoint, or a simple webhook.

 The simplest way to describe information in the YAML is to define an object.